-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

 Launched in 2007, Patch is a hyperlocal news and information site which was formerly part of AOL.
-Currently, it is owned by investment firm Hale Global.
-Warren St. John is the CEO and Executive Editor of Patch.
+It is an online news and information portal for 1200 neighborhood and community websites across the USA.

-In review, Patch Media runs a large US based hyperlocal network of sites.
-Patch primarily covers tabloid style news and news that generates the most traffic, such as police and local sports with an emphasis on sensational headlines such as “What Could Cause A Superintendent To Poop On A Track?”
-Although headlines are somewhat sensational the content of articles uses a low biased neutral tone that does not favor the right or left.
+In review, Patch Media runs a large US-based hyperlocal network of sites.
+Patch primarily covers tabloid-style news and news that generates the most traffic, such as police and local sports, with an emphasis on sensational headlines such as “What Could Cause A Superintendent To Poop On A Track?”
+Although headlines are somewhat sensational, the content of articles uses a low biased neutral tone that does not favor the right or left.

-In their national news reporting they utilize listicle style headlines such as “Stormy Daniels Payoff: 5 Things To Clear Your Confusion” and typically they source to credible sources such as the Washington Post, NBC News, citizensforethics.org, commoncause.org, Star-Ledger, and occasionally factually mixed sources such as CNN and Fox News.
+In their national news reporting, they utilize listicle style headlines such as “Stormy Daniels Payoff: 5 Things To Clear Your Confusion,” and typically they source to credible sources such as the Washington Post, NBC News, citizensforethics.org, commoncause.org, Star-Ledger, and occasionally factually mixed sources such as CNN and Fox News.
 In addition, they republish stories from Associated Press.

 Overall, we rate Patch High for factual reporting due to thorough sourcing and Least Biased based on balanced story selection and neutral language.
-(M. Huitsing 5/5/2018)
+(M. Huitsing 5/5/2018) Updated (07/18/2023)